blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The system proposed in the RFC creates another vector of communication, the description of the data is no longer _necessarily_ as autonomous, people describing data can benefit from existing descriptions.
 This gives a route for **convergence** of descriptions, because as a block developer I can _discover_ an existing Property Type for `Timestamp` and reuse it, mitigating some of the risk of instead describing it as "time".
 This is less one-sided because a producer of data is also able to discover descriptions which they can use to create their data.

 That's not to say this will be perfect or that it will happen most of the time, but it's a possibility that's opened up by the system, and which future tooling and processes can leverage and guide people towards.
-This is beneficial for a number of reasons, one of which is that reusability of descriptions leads to emergent standardisation.
+This is beneficial for a number of reasons, one of which is that reusability of descriptions leads to emergent standardization.

-#### Emergent standardisation
+#### Emergent standardization

 The interaction of behaviors within a complex system often leads to emergent phenomena (properties that only appear as a result of interaction).
 In the case of the Block Protocol ecosystem, we want to encourage behaviors that lead to emergent properties that can be beneficially leveraged by participants of the ecosystem.
 Through the hierarchy of _reusable_ types we hope to encourage **gradual convergence** towards descriptions of data that are common across a lot of domains.